A simple cam-mechanism typically has two kinematic-chains, each with a Motion-Dimension FB.

 Special Cases of 'Configure the Power Source'

 In MechDesigner, it is possible that a kinematic-chain has more Parts and Joints than the real-world application.
-In the real-world application, you would not need some Parts
+In the real-world application, you would not need some Parts.

-For example: When we use Piggyback-Sliders to define the motion and path of a Point with two Motion-Dimension FBs.
+For example: we might use Piggyback-Sliders to define the motion and path of a Point with two Motion-Dimension FBs.
 After we have defined the motions, we usually connect one or more dyads between a Point on the Piggyback-Sliders and the Machine-Frame.
 The dyads become the real-world kinematic-chain, while the Piggyback-Sliders are in the model only to define the motion and path for the dyad to follow.
 The Power-Source would be assigned to the dyads and not the Piggyback-Sliders.

 When this is the case, you MUST model the mechanism again, but without the Piggyback Sliders.
 You must then define the motions again for the Parts that will actually be driven, and then give the Power Source directly to these Parts and Joints.
 There are some very useful MechDesigner 'tricks' that you can use to create the motions of the Parts in the dyads.
 Please email for details.